amihaescu/api-challenge/readme.md

 The root context of the API is `/employee`.
 Further endpoints and methods can be found on the Swagger UI `http://localhost:9100/swagger-ui.html`

-Once the application if running you can test it using `curl` or `postman`.
+Once the application is running you can test it using `curl` or `postman`.

 Curl requests could be created based on Swagger documentation or the Postman collection included in this repo could be used as a starting point for testing manually.